-This document is a Safety Analysis Report for the Texas Instruments TLIN1431-Q1.
+This document is a Safety Analysis Report for the Texas Instruments TCAN1144-Q1 and TCAN1146-Q1.
 Device numbers covered by this Safety Analysis Report include the following products:

-- TCAN14313-Q1 - TCAN14315-Q1
+- TCAN1144-Q1 - TCAN1146-Q1

 The following information is documented in the Device Safety Manual, and will not be repeated in this document.
-This document is referred to as the Safety Manual through the remainder of this document.
+This document will be referred to as the Safety Manual through the remainder of this document.

-- An overview of the superset product architecture - · An overview of the development process utilized to reduce systematic failures - An overview of the safety architecture for management of random failures - · The details of architecture partitions and implemented safety mechanisms
+- An overview of the superset product architecture - An overview of the development process utilized to reduce systematic failures - · An overview of the safety architecture for management of random failures - The details of architecture partitions and implemented safety mechanisms

-The following information is documented in the Safety Report (or certificate), and is repeated in this document:
+The following information is documented in the Safety Report and will not be repeated in this document: